MatthewKaplan/My-Notes/AWS_solutions_architect/solutions_architect.md

   - If you create an inbound rule allowing traffic in, that traffic is automatically allowed back out again.
   - You cannot block specific IP addresses using Security Groups, instead use Network Access Control Lists.
   - You can specify allow rules, but not deny rules.

+---
+### EBS 101
+---

+  - **Elastic Block Store**, it provides persistent block storage volumes for use with Amazon EC2 instances in the AWS cloud. **Each Amazon EBS volume is automatically replicated within its Availability Zone to protect you from component failure**, offering high availability and durability.
+In short, EBS is virtual HDD in the cloud.

+#### 5 Types of EBS Storage

+> gp2, io1, st1, sc1, standard

+- **General Purpose (SSD)** - **gp2** - Balance of price and performance suitable for most workloads.
+  > _Volume Size: 1 GiB - 16 TiB, Max IOPS Volume: 16,000_
+- **Provisioned IOPS (SSD)** - **io1** - Highest Performance SSD volume designed for mission-critical applications.
+  > _Volume Size: 4 GiB - 16 TiB, Max IOPS Volume: 64,000_
+- **Throughput Optimized HDD** - **st1** - Lost cost HDD volume suitable for Big Data & Data Warehouses
+  > _Volume Size: 500 GiB - 16 TiB, Max IOPS Volume: 500_
+- **Cold HDD** - **sc1** - File Servers
+  > _Volume Size: 500 GiB - 16 TiB, Max IOPS Volume: 250_
+- **EBS magnetic HDD** - **standard** - Workloads where data is infrequently accessed and not using something like S3 Glacier.
+  > _Volume Size: 1 GiB - 1 TiB, Max IOPS Volume: 40-200_

+---
+### Volumes and Snapshots
+---

+- Volumes exist on EBS.
+Think of EBS as a virtual hard disk.
+- **Snapshots exist on S3**.
+Think of snapshots as a photograph of the disk.
+- Snapshots are point-of-time copies of Volumes.
+- **Snapshots are incremental** -- this means that only the blocks that have changed since your last snapshot are moved to S3.
+- The first snapshot takes some time to create.
+- To create a snapshot for Amazon EBS volumes that serve as root devices, you should stop the instance before taking the snapshot to ensure it is consistent.
+Though, it can still be taken while the instance is running.
+- You can create AMI's from both Volumes and Snapshots.
+- You can change EBS volume sizes on the fly, including changing the size and storage type.
+- Volumes will **ALWAYS** be in the AZ as the EC2 instance.
+- EC2 AZ change.
+EC2 volumes can be moved from one AZ to another.
+To move an EC2 volume, take a snapshot of it, create an AMI from the snapshot, then use the AMI to launch the EC2 instance in a new AZ.
+- EC2 Region change.
+Take a snapshot of the EC2 volume, create an AMI from the snapshot, copy the AMI from one region to another.
+Then use the copied AMI to launch the new EC2 instance in the new region.

+* **What ever AZ an EC2 instance is located, the EBS volume with be in the same location.** When you have a virtual machine, you would want the virtual hard drive to be as close as possible, so having them in the same location is a logical conclusion.

+* **How do you move an EDS volume to a new location?**

+* a **snapshot** is a "photograph" of the disk.

+* **When you terminate an EC2 instance will the root and EBS volumes all terminate?**
+  _No.
+When you terminate an EC2 instance only the root volume will terminate with it.
+You will need to manually terminate additional EBS volumes that you had provisioned._

+---
+### AMI Types (EBS vs Instance Store)
+---

+#### You can select your AMI based on:

+  - Region (see Regions and Availability Zones)
+  - Operating system
+  - Architecture
+  - Launch Permissions
+  - Storage for the Root Device (Root Device Volume)
+    - Instance Store (**EPHEMERAL STORAGE**)
+    - EBS Backed Volumes

+#### Exam Tips:

+  - Instance Store Volumes are sometimes called **Ephemeral Storage**.
+  - Instance store volumes cannot be stopped.
+If the underlying host fails, you will lose your data.
+  - EBS backed instances can be stopped.
+You will not lose the data on this instance if it is stopped.
+  - You can reboot both, you will not lose your data.
+  - By default, both ROOT volumes will be deleted on termination.
+However, with EBS columns, you can tell AWS to keep the root device volume.

+---
+### Encrypted Root Device Volumes & Snapshots
+---

+#### Exam Tips:

+  - Snapshots of encrypted volumes are encrypted automatically.
+  - Volumes restored from encrypted snapshots are encrypted automatically.
+  - You can share snapshots, but only if they are un-encrypted.
+  - These snapshots can be shared with other AWS accounts or made public.
+  - You can now encrypt root device volumes upon creation of the EC2 instance.
+  - Create a Snapshot of the un-encrypted root device volume.
+  - Create a copy of the Snapshot and select the encrypt option.
+  - Create an AMI from the encrypted Snapshot.
+  - Use that AMI to launch new encrypted instances.